-Our projects include: music, singing & signing, movement-based sessions, making film and radio programmes, accessible technology, cookery, crafts, visual arts and sensory activities.
+Our projects include: music, singing & signing, movement-based sessions, digital media, accessible technology, crafts and sensory activities.

 Volunteering in activity sessions involves helping staff and artists to set up and run the session.
 This could include: setting up and packing down equipment; taking the register; handing out musical instruments, art materials etc. Session volunteering will be tailored to your interests as much as possible - for example, if you’re interested in music then you could help lead music activities or if you like writing, you could help out with a creative writing session.

 Volunteers also support participants during sessions where appropriate, helping them to engage in the activities as fully as possible.
 This might involve helping them to select a musical instrument or choose which paints they’d like to use, or encouraging them to join in.
 Supporting participants is also about joining in and having fun, and helping to create a friendly, supportive atmosphere.

 Fundraising Volunteering Opportunities